Khamenei lauds Iranians' 'dazzling' sacrifices to fight virus

 Nowruz, or “new day” in Persian, is an ancient celebration and the most important date in the calendar, when families gather and exchange gifts.
 But the coronavirus has overshadowed the celebrations.

 “Last year was a tumultuous year for the Iranian nation,” Khamenei said.
-“It was a year that began with the floods and that ended with the coronavirus...but we will overcome all hardships with unity.”
+“It was a year that began with the floods and that ended with the coronavirus... but we will overcome all hardships with unity.”

-He named the new year: “The year of boosting production”.
+He named the new year: “The year of boosting production.”

 In a separate message, President Hassan Rouhani said Iranians praised doctors and nurses for their courage in fighting the disease.